marie-bushnell/shopify-word-scramble-game/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!
+Pull requests are welcome.

+## License

+This project is open source and available under the MIT License.